 There was a time in my mid-teens in which I decided to reject Christ, for all the usual reasons.
 I tried a few eastern religions, but nothing really seemed to stick, also for the usual reasons.
 I blame my mother’s prayer.

-One evening, I sat down with an old New Testament and a highlighter pen, and starting with the book of Matthew, started to highlight anything that caught my attention.
+One evening, I sat down with an old New Testament and a highlighter pen, and beginning with the book of Matthew, started to highlight anything that caught my attention.
 At first, I was infuriated at what I read, but the more I read, the more Christ puzzled me, and before the evening was done, I had finished the first three Gospels and started the fourth.

-I later became an adult convert to Greek-Arab Orthodoxy, a religion so strange and so far outside of my cultural experience that I could have converted only because I believed it was the only option.
+After returning to school, a combination of personal study and meeting the right people at the right time led me to became an adult convert to Greek-Arab Orthodoxy, a religion so strange and so far outside of my cultural experience that I could have converted only because I believed it was the only option.
 The process of how that happened is not terribly important, and the only things I will say about it is that I converted because I felt it was the only way I could remain a Christian at a time when that was really a question, and that it took longer than necessary.

 Christ with Me

 I did not know it then, but Christ would be with me in the year the Paschal declaration that he was Risen and no dead remained in the tomb would stab me in the heart because days before I’d dug a grave for a baby.
-He would be with me when the joy of a move to a better situation became a grindstone under which I had to labor as the world fell out from under my family and we had one emergency after another without our established support system around to catch us.
+He would be with me when the joy of a move to a better situation became a grindstone under which I had to labor as the world fell out from under my family and we had one emergency after another without our established support system to catch us.
 He would be with me when my hands began to shake and my legs became weak.
-Because he became united with humanity, and I am united with him in baptism, he has borne it with me.
+Because he became united with humanity, and I am united with him in baptism, he bore it with me.
 He has wept with me, and he has laughed with me – and despite it all, I have known more joy than sorrow.

 Christ is in our midst.
 He is and ever shall be.